 What Is African Black Soap?
-Why Is It So Special?

-Also known as Ose Dudu or Alata Samina, and Anago soap, African black soap originated in West Africa (especially Ghana).
-The tribes of West Africa make this soap with plant parts that are locally harvested.
+African black soap is also known as Ose Dudu, Alata Samina, and Anago soap.
+It originated in West Africa (especially Ghana).
+The tribes of West Africa prepare this soap with locally harvested plant parts.

 The ingredients found in this soap make it special and extremely beneficial for the skin.
 They are:

-All these natural ingredients make African black soap the holy grail of skin care.
+These natural ingredients make African black soap the holy grail of skin care.
 It is a step ahead of the commercially available synthetic soaps.
 If you are not yet convinced about its benefits, read on to know more about the magic it can create on your skin.

 Benefits Of African Black Soap

 2. It Helps In Soothing Irritated Skin

 3. It Has Antibacterial Properties

 5. It Is A Great Natural Moisturizer For The Skin

 6. It Cleanses And Exfoliates The Skin Thoroughly

 7. It Prevents Razor Bumps